Barbecued Chicken Pizzas Recipe

 - 1 cup barbecue sauce, divided

 - 1 tube (13.8 ounces) refrigerated pizza crust

 - 2 teaspoons olive oil

 - 2 cups (8 ounces) shredded Gouda cheese

 - 1/4 cup minced fresh cilantro

 - 1. Sprinkle chicken with salt and pepper.
-Moisten a paper towel with cooking oil; using long-handled tongs, lightly coat the grill rack.
-Grill chicken, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a thermometer reads 170°, basting frequently with 1/2 cup barbecue sauce.
+On a greased grill rack, grill chicken, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until a thermometer reads 170°, basting frequently with 1/2 cup barbecue sauce.
 Set aside and keep warm.

 - 2. Divide dough in half.
-On a lightly floured surface, roll each portion into a 12-in. x 10-in. rectangle.
+On a lightly floured surface, roll each portion into a 12x10-in. rectangle.
 Lightly brush both sides of dough with oil; place on grill.
 Cover and grill over medium heat for 1-2 minutes or until bottoms are lightly browned.